Last updated on June 18th, 2018 at 01:09 am

 The village is organised around the antique square that gives a lot of Greek character to the town, with some nice tavernas and bars/cafes

-The beach is a long one that starts on the narrow side, in the town, but it gets much wider once you walk few hundreds meters away from the centre.
+The beach is a long one that starts on the narrow side, in the town, but it gets much wider once you walk few hundred meters away from the centre.

 If you are there with kids, and you are after a swimming pool, have a look to the Corissia Park, great spot also for a cocktail…or two…or more 🙂